davidkim9299/Project/README.md

    - Start to learn Kotlin
    - Since developers have used Java to build android app, Kotlin has really similar grammar and structure with Java
    - Study to undestand what Kotlin is
-   - Created first page of the app
+   - Create first page of the app
    - Image will not be displayed when it has too many pixels
    - Put test image to display in device. and it works.